How to Deploy a Flask Application to Production on Code Capsules

 Create the Capsule

-- Choose the GitHub repository we forked.
+- Choose the GitHub repository you forked.

-- Press next.
+- Press "Next".

-- Leave the "Run Command" blank and create the Capsule.
+- Leave "Run Command" blank.